cforall/resolv-proto/logs/lab_notes.md

   * Can't assign to `dtype&`, e.g. in returns from builtin `++?`, etc.
   * No support for function operator in prototype resolution impacts `function-operator`
   * No support for `WithStmt` or `AsmStmt`
-* Re-ran tests up to ...
+* Ran performance tests vs. CFA-CC
+  * average 500x speedup, though CFA-CC is a multi-pass program

 ## 21-24 Sep 2018 ##
 * Got on type-environment cached deferred resolution working